-In the afternoon we explore the patrimony of Hagia Sophia, both as an inspiration and model to Ottoman architects, with a visit to the Blue Mosque.
+We also explore the patrimony of Hagia Sophia, both as an inspiration and model to Ottoman architects, with a visit to the Blue Mosque.
 Built between 1609 and 1616 for Sultan Ahmet, this is one of the largest of Istanbul's mosques.
 It is particularly noted for its use of tiles as a sacred decorative element in Ottoman Islamic architecture.
-Here you will be introduced to the distinctive planning and function of mosque space and to the meaning of objects which occupy these great buildings.
-The day reveals